Translate / Traducir

 In the early 20th century the railways in Yucatán were used mainly to carry freight from the plantations to the ports on the peninsula and were not connected to the lines in the rest of the country.
 In 1930s under the Lázaro Cárdenas administration a huge infrastructure project was initiated to link the nation's railways to the isolated Ferrocarriles Unidos de Yucatán.
 The result, the Ferrocarril del Sureste, was completed in 1950 and inaugurated by then president Miguel Alemán.

 The mintage was 200,000 in 1950.
+An additional 100,000 were melted down for the 1968 Olympic Games coin.

 Type 3 Hidalgo